- Roughly 1 in 10 vapers started using e-cigarettes before they turned 18, the legal age to purchase these products.

 Why do people vape?

 E-cigarettes were originally marketed as a way to help those addicted to cigarettes quit smoking.
-However, our survey found there are a number of reasons vapers choose to vape.
+However, our survey found there are a number of reasons people choose to vape.
 Roughly 1 in 6 vapers say they do so for medical purposes.

 Vaping has become increasingly popular, especially among people who have previously been addicted to cigarettes.
-About 1 in 5 of our respondents have reportedly vaped within the past month, and nearly 70% of this population said they've also been addicted to cigarettes in the past.
-The number of overall respondents who have vaped increases to 39% if you include those who have not done so in the last month.
+About 1 in 5 respondents have reportedly vaped within the past month, and nearly 70% of this population said they've also been addicted to cigarettes in the past.
+The number of respondents who have vaped increases to 39% if you include those who have not done so in the last month.

 Percentage of vapers